ui-awesome/form-model/docs/README.md

 [Operations basic with model](https://github.com/ui-awesome/model/blob/main/docs/README.md)

-Operations on the field model are performed using the methods provided by the `AbstractFormModel::class`.
+Operations on the field model are performed using the methods provided by the `AbstractFormModel` class.

 - [Add property error](#add-property-error)
 - [Clear errors](#clear-errors)